 1. Required nomination materials are complete and submitted by deadline.

 2. The nominee is a PK–12, teacher* (see definition below) if nominated for the teacher award and not a PK–12 teacher if nominated for the leader award.

-3. The nominee's work has had a significant positive impact on technology use in education locally, regionally, statewide, nationally, or worldwide.
+3. The nominee's work has had a significant positive impact on technology use in the nominee's educational community, whether that's locally, regionally, statewide, nationally or worldwide.

-4. The nominee has involved the community in the initiative or program to facilitate partnerships with business and/or legislative initiations to advance the use of technology in education.
+4. The nominee has made efforts to involve the community and business/legislative institutions through partnerships and collaboration in the initiative or program to support and fund the use of digital resources.

-9. The nominee has contributed to the profession by presenting at professional conferences, seminars and/or workshops or publishing articles in print or through electronic media.
+7. The nominee has contributed to the profession by presenting at professional conferences, seminars, and/or workshops or by publishing articles in print or through electronic media.